JAndrassy/ArduinoOTA/README.md

 The library is in Library Manager of the Arduino IDE.

 Arduino SAMD boards (Zero, M0, MKR, Nano 33 IoT) are supported 'out of the box'.
+Additionally to upload over the internal flash as temporary storage, upload over SD card and over MEM shield's flash is possible.
+For upload over SD card use the SDU library as shown in the WiFi101_SD_OTA or similar for upload over MKR MEM shield use the SFU library.

 For nRF5 boards two lines need to be added to platform.txt file of the nRF5 Arduino package (until the PR that adds them is accepted and included in a release).
 Only nRF51 was tested until now.
 For details scroll down.